malklaura/Ethnic-Conflict-in-Football-and-Election-Results/src/documentation/introduction.rst

 GeckoDriver
 ++++++++++++

 In a first step a recent version of the *GeckoDriver*, a WebDriver engine, is required.
 The scraping of the election data requires a browser automation framework, which is provided by *Selenium Python*, which requires such a WebDriver.
 The major advantage of using *GeckoDriver* as opposed to the default Firefox driver is the compatibility of *GeckoDriver* with the W3C WebDriver protocol to communicate with Selenium, which is a universally defined standard for WebDrivers.
-Recent versions of the driver are available on `<https://github.com/mozilla/geckodriver/releases>`_. **After downloading the appropriate version for your operating system, provide the path to the driver in *src.data_management.election_data_management.get_elec_mun.py* line *90***.
+Recent versions of the driver are available on `<https://github.com/mozilla/geckodriver/releases>`_. **After downloading the appropriate version for your operating system, provide the path to the driver in src.data_management.election_data_management.get_elec_mun.py line 106**.

 .. literalinclude:: ../../src/data_management/election_data_management/get_elec_mun.py
-    :lines: 88-92
+    :lines: 104-108

 There are drivers for all major browsers, for their use see the documentation on `<https://selenium-python.readthedocs.io/installation.html>`_.
 However, the project is not tested for other WebDrivers.

 Google API key
 +++++++++++++++

-Further, the collection of longitude and latitude data for the football club and the election office locations requires a *google API KEY*, to use Google services on an automated scale.
-The key generation requires a google account and a sign up to googles cloud platform https://cloud.google.com/maps-platform/.
+Further, the collection of longitude and latitude data for the football club and the election office locations requires a *Google API KEY*, to use Google services on an automated scale.
+The key generation requires a Google account and a sign up to the Google-Cloud platform https://cloud.google.com/maps-platform/.
 The provided key allows for free monthly search queries of up to 300.00 USD, which should be more than sufficient for this project.
-Once your personal key is generated **you need to provide it in *src.data_management.election_data_management.get_elec_off_longlat.py* line *74* and in *src.data_management.football_data_management.get_club_longlat.py* line *17***.
+Once your personal key is generated **you need to provide it in *src.data_management.election_data_management.get_elec_off_longlat.py* line *91* and in *src.data_management.football_data_management.get_club_longlat.py* line *22***.

 Python modules
 ++++++++++++++++